-The youngest of the triple-threat sister team from Canada and the youngest female mogul skier to ever claim a World Cup victory, the vivacious Justine Dufour-Lapointe has proven herself at 19 years old to be one of the biggest threats to the reign of American Hannah Kearney.
+The youngest of the triple-threat sister team from Canada and the youngest female mogul skier to ever claim a World Cup victory, the vivacious Justine Dufour-Lapointe has proven herself one of the most thrilling athletes in Freestyle since the first season she stepped on to the World Cup circuit.

-Hailing from the freestyle hotbed that is Quebec, Justine followed her older sisters Maxime and 2013 dual moguls World Champion Chloe into freestyle skiing as a youngster, beginning her Nor-Am Cup career in 2009 at age 15 before moving onto the World Cup in the 2010-11 season.
+Hailing from the freestyle hotbed that is Quebec, Justine followed her older sisters Maxime and Chloe into freestyle skiing as a youngster, beginning her Nor-Am Cup career in 2009 at age 15 before moving onto the World Cup in the 2010-11 season.

 |1609019.01.2014||Moguls||Val St. Come||CAN||World Cup||2||800.00|